-Shuttle from airport to hotel
+Transfer: From airport to hotel

-Hotel: Chez Jeanne or similar
+Accommodations: Chez Jeanne or similar

 The letter sequence means (in English): “Local people love the forest”.
 The private park not only serves as recreational, but also informs local people about conservation and ecotourism.
 Half of the generated income is used for several projects in Andasibe, e.g. building water taps or supporting a small local hospital.

-After an unforgettable wake-up call by the indri and breakfast at your hotel, Mitsinjo private park will take us on a Trekking through a scenic agricultural landscape in the south of the Torotorofotsy rainforest.
-This is a RAMSAR wetland of international importance, home to the critically endangered Greater Bamboo Lemur and other lemurs, also the biggest one, the Indri.
-Mitsinjo will explain and show us the current conservation challenges, their forest restoration programme along a hike while also enjoying the rich biodiversity.
+After an unforgettable wake-up call by the indri and breakfast at your hotel, Mitsinjo private park will take us on a trek through a scenic agricultural landscape in the south of the Torotorofotsy rainforest.
+This is a RAMSAR wetland of international importance, home to the critically-endangered Greater Bamboo Lemur and other lemurs, including the biggest one, the Indri.
+Mitsinjo will explain and show us the current conservation challenges, showing their forest restoration programme during a hike while also enjoying the rich biodiversity.

-Hotel: Basic camp Torotorofotsy
+Accommodations: Basic camp at Torotorofotsy

 Today, you will continue your trekking around Torotorofotsy and through a part of the Mantadia National Forest.
 In the afternoon, we will be back in the village and will stay the night at the Ricolodge.

-You will begin your southern adventure with a seven-hour drive towards Antsirabe.
-The driver will first take you back to the capital to reach the famous National Road 7, you will see Ambatolampy afterwards, this is a small town at 1500m altitude and considered as the coldest town of Madagascar due to the mountain range of Ankaratra.
-There is a possibility to visit a small family factory that produces aluminum cooking pots and other kitchen utensils, which is sold everywhere on the red island.
+Today, you will begin your southern adventure with a 7-hour drive towards Antsirabe.
+The driver will first take you back to the capital to reach the famous National Road 7.
+After that, you will see Ambatolampy; this is a small town at 1500m altitude and considered to be the coldest town of Madagascar due to the mountain range of Ankaratra.
+There is a possibility to visit a small family factory that produces aluminium cooking pots and other kitchen utensils that are sold everywhere on the red island.

-Transport Andasibe – Antsirabe (7 hours)
+Transfer: Andasibe – Antsirabe (7 hours’ drive)

-Transport Antsirabe – Betafo (30 minutes)
+Transfer: Antsirabe – Betafo (30 minutes’ drive)

 Trekking tour: at least 30 minutes till half a day

 You can visit the sculptors during their working hours.
 They are the “Zafimaniry”, an ethnic group with Asiatic origin, particularly known for their beautiful wood sculptures and marquetry.
-Yo can also have lunch here.
-Afterwards, you will be drivenabout 150km to the South East to reach Ranomafana with its rainforest: rich in endemic fauna and flora.
-Ranomafana has a national park with impressive waterfalls, hot springs, lemurs, birds…
+You can also have lunch here.
+Afterwards, you will be driven about 150km to the Southeast to reach Ranomafana with its rainforest that is rich in endemic fauna and flora.
+Ranomafana has a national park with impressive waterfalls, hot springs, lemurs, birds, and more.

-It’s a unique research and conservation centre that works in close collaboration with Madagascar National Park for over 26 years.
+It’s a unique research and conservation centre that has worked in close collaboration with Madagascar National Park for over 26 years.
 CVB facilitates research and manages numerous projects including development, reforestation, and biodiversity monitoring.
 Their main aim is to improve the health and well-being of Malagasy people while safeguarding the surrounding ecosystem and its biodiversity.